AthenianHoplite/getynd-product-builder/readme.md

 While I was responsible for the application's development in Unity3D, all the graphical assets as well as UI and UX design were the responsability of Mystery Meridian's employees.

+If you are short on time and can't be bothered to read anything else watch this demo [Getynd Product Builder demo](https://streamable.com/ynm9mp).

 #

 ### Running on Windows